 Starting in fall of 2012, I housed my syllabi and corresponding classroom activities here.
 In fall of 2013, my first year writing courses worked as a kind of critical inquiry into Rhetoric, Justice & Public Writing in the 21st Century, issues that I think young people can and must lead the way on.
 Starting in spring of 2013, my teaching on this website involved undergraduate courses on African American Women’s Rhetoric.
 Graduate courses related to African American Literacies and Education: The 20th and 21st Centuries also inspired my teaching.
-Since those opening years, I have focused on courses related to gender studies, digital humanities, black language, and black feminisms.
-Since my classes incorporate more and more online databases, videos, music, and digital archives, having multiple digital platforms that collect, store, and organize— all of which link back here… as HOME.
+Since those opening years, I have focused on courses related to gender studies, digital humanities, Black language, and Black feminisms.
+Since my classes incorporate more and more online databases, videos, music, and digital archives, I have multiple digital platforms that collect, store, and organize— all of which link back here… as HOME.

 Instead of doing these kinds of classes privately, my digital spaces give me a chance to translate my classroom pedagogy to a public pedagogy.
 I remain excited about the kinds of changes this has and will continue to bring to my thinking, the experiences that I will have with students, and the real, lived connections that I make to research and scholarship.
 Insomuch as the materials and dialogues on this site can help other critical educators imagine classroom spaces that move towards radical, liberatory pedagogies, I am opening the texts of my classrooms to any who might be interested in witnessing them.
 I offer my own research and scholarship here as a glimpse into the talk that I am trying to walk each day.